IvyKim2023/Chatbot-Project/README.md

 **test_model.py:** Test the model with the generated model trained_model.h5
 **chatbot.py:** Apply this model to a chatbot that can respond with the predicted sequence
 **dispaly.py:** GUI of this chatbot
-**imsdb_sample_movie_scraper:** A sample scraper for movie dialogues.
-(The code may need a little adjustment to fit the different formats of different movie scripts.)
+**imsdb_sample_movie_scraper:** A sample scraper for movie dialogues (the code may need a little adjustment to fit the different formats of different movie scripts.)

 ---